runscripts/run/README.md

 ## Scripts

-The official scripts are in [runscripts/scripts](https://github.com/runscripts/scripts).
+At beginning, we can try `run pt-summary` and Checkout official scripts in [runscripts/scripts](https://github.com/runscripts/scripts).

-> You can easily `run pt-summary` or `run -i python get-pip.py`.
+Now let's manage all the scripts with version control tools and play with the script manager, run.

-Feel free to manage your scripts in Github and send pull-request to official scripts.
+Feel free to manage your scripts in GitHub and send pull-request to official scripts.